myrrlyn/oeuvre/anchors-aweigh.md

 moving.

 Another skeleton put itself together and started shooting at me.
-I was very disappointed to learn that the magic stick fire did *not* burn up arrows in flight.
+I was very disappointed to learn that the magic stick fire did _not_ burn up arrows in flight.

 Once it was dispatched and I pulled the bone arrows out of me, I limped forward.
 I was glad to have a cane.
 Soon enough, I saw a woman in the distance.

 She was a bit farther away than I’d expected, and she also turned out to be something like eight feet high.
-Sweet         .
+Sweet ████████.
 I idly wondered if it mattered that I didn’t know to whom it was I prayed, since they clearly weren’t intervening for me in a good way.